DIT112-V21/group-12/README.md

 ## How?

-Make a catalogue of dance moves for the car to move and blink in sync with the tempo of a song and make the timing of the execution of the moves be dependent on the tempo of any given song as an input variable.
+Make a catalog of dance moves for the car to move and blink in sync with the tempo of a song and make the timing of the execution of the moves be dependent on the tempo of any given song as an input variable.
 The program will extract the tempos of any given song and have the car dance all night long, ready to be sent off to a COVID-free music festival!

 ## Resources